Joseph Reffell (1786-1862)

 Joseph Reffell was born in 1786 to John Reffell and Ann Burchatt and was baptised on 30 June at the church of St James Shere.
 Despite being born in Surrey, around the turn of the century he travelled to Devon. which was at a time that pre-dates railways in the county.
 Whilst he was there he met Elizabeth Hatch from Rattery.

 Joseph married Elizabeth on 4 April 1810 at the church of St Mary Totnes.
 He then brought his new wife back to Surrey and then moved onto London where they stayed for the rest of their lives.
-Their first and apparently only child, Henry Hatch Reffell was born in 1811 and baptised at St Marylebone on 19 March 1811.
+Their only child, Henry Hatch Reffell was born on 1 March 1811 and baptised at St Marylebone on 19 March 1811.
 After their marriage, Joseph became the licensed victualler (landlord) of the White Horse in Shere between 1815 and 1826.

 Joseph became the licensed landlord of the Beaumont Arms public house in the Uxbridge Road, Shepherd’s Bush on 23 August 1828.
 In 1829 John Saltier, produced a map of Hammersmith which shows the Beaumont Arms in ‘Gaggle Goose Green’.
 This area of London is now more familiarly known as Shepherd’s Bush Green.